By 2025 true darkness will have disappeared from our skies.

 Short Film Contest

-In 2014, we held a community-wide short film competition to highlight light pollution in our community.
+In 2014, for our very first Starry Nights, we held a community-wide short film competition to highlight light pollution in our community.
 The short video below was last year's first place winner!
 Second and third place submissions just below the first place video.

-See what we did the last two years:
+See what we did the last three years:

 "Bringing Back Our Starry Nights", WMRA Radio Interview with Dr. Paul Bogard, Monday March 23, 2015

 "JMU's Search for Stars Returns", Daily News-Record, Monday, March 23, 2015